 This may in turn result in a flattening —or at least a decrease—in real estate prices in areas that have traditionally been very popular such as downtown centers, coupled with increasing prices in areas that have been less popular.

 We’ve already seen that ridesharing (especially in urban areas) has decreased the amount of cars on the road.
 In the future, autonomous vehicles are likely to present a viable transportation alternative to driving for many people—and not just in cities.
-With dependable and affordable options at their fingertips, people of all ages are likely to ditch their cars in favor of autonomous options that they can share or order on demand.
+With dependable and affordable options at their fingertips, people of all ages are likely to ditch their cars in support of autonomous options that they can share or order on demand.
 With a decline in car ownership, space won’t need to be set aside for parking lots.
 Since shared autonomous vehicles only require temporary parking while they are being charged, a lot more real estate can be repurposed for other commercial uses.

 All of the brilliant startups and music bands in the world that started out of their garage will have to find a new place to foster their ideas.
 With AV, the classic car garage in a home will be obsolete.
 The typical American suburban home as we know it will now have an “extra” room-- perhaps for additional housing.
 Architects designing residential projects will now have a lot more freedom and the ability to customize the space to current needs.

 From an architectural perspective, the face of a city may become much greener.
 Parking lanes may be converted into parks, or even bike lanes.
 Cities will eventually feel much wider, with open spaces that can be dedicated to urban landscaping and community infrastructure.

 If you’re in the business of real estate and tech, stay in the know on what’s happening in the world of AV.
 Attend that automotive conference and consider partnerships and JVs so you can anticipate future changes and build your product accordingly.
 The realtech companies of today that will be able to prepare the right infrastructure to accommodate AV will be ahead of the game.
 And the cars.